mysteryx93/AviSynthShader/Release/ReadMe.txt

 ThirdPass: Whether to run a 3rd pass.
 Default=true.

-PrecisionIn: 0 to call ConvertToShader and ConvertFromShader within the shader.
-1-3 if the source is already converted.
-Default=0.
+Convert: Whether to call ConvertToShader and ConvertFromShader within the shader.
+Default=true

-ColorMatrix601to709(input)
+lsb_in, lsb_out: Whether the input and output are to be converted to/from DitherTools' Stack16 format.
+Default=false

-In Shaders\ColorMatrix\ColorMatrix.avsi
+#### ColorMatrixShader(input, MatrixIn, MatrixOut)

-Converts color matrix from Rec.601 to Rec.709 with 16 bit depth to avoid banding.
+Converts the color matrix with 16 bit depth to avoid banding.
 Source can be YV12, YV24, RGB24 or RGB32.

-ColorMatrix709to601(input)
+Arguments:

-Converts color matrix from Rec.709 to Rec.601 with 16 bit depth to avoid banding.
-Source can be YV12, YV24, RGB24 or RGB32.
+MatrixIn/MatrixOut: The input and output color matrix (601 or 709).
+Default="709" for both